-The History of the Nations
+The identity of the Nations

 Refugees trapped

-The "Crystal Night" provokes indignation and strong protests in a large number of Western countries, without however causing changes in the immigration policy of these states.
+The "Crystal Night" provokes indignation and strong protests in a large number of Western countries, without however causing any changes in the immigration policy of these states.

 In France